mann1mal/zPod-PKS-CSE-Demos/NetworkPolicy/README.md

 ![Screen Shot 2019-07-25 at 4 39 13 PM](https://user-images.githubusercontent.com/32826912/61907175-e9423c80-aefa-11e9-9ddd-1996a25b46b3.png)

 This rule is allowing traffic between the `yelb-appserver` pod (`172.16.19.5`) and the `redis-server` pod (`172.16.19.3`).
-Feel free to review the rest of the DFW rules created from the network policies.
+Feel free to review the rest of the DFW rules created from the Network Policies.

 Now let's test the availability of the Yelb app from the browser: